 Film education is a part of visual literacy training, where the skills to “read”, critically evaluate and create visual information are developed.
 The film education of children and young people is particularly important: visual literacy training encourages creativity, critical thinking and perception of visual culture of children and young people, and thus, an intellectual audience of film viewers is on the increase.

 Film Education Resources Database is the continuous film education program.
 Its priority is Lithuanian national cinema.
 The aim is to encourage teachers to use the films as independent sources of information not only as illustrations, watch, analyze and evaluate the films together with students in the classroom.

 The database was launched in December 2013.
-It consists of three film programs including a total of 15 films.
+It consists of three film programs including more than 30 films.

 The programs are developed to different age groups (students from 12 to 18 years).
 Each program contains feature films, documentaries, animation and short films.
 Each film has the teaching resource.
 All films and teaching resources are available only in Lithuanian language.

 Film Education Resources Database runs on Lithuanian Film Centre’s web site.
 It is available only to teachers, who are registered users.
 Once registered and logged in to database teachers can download teaching resources and along with their students watch films on-line.